phoenixding/idrem/readme.md

 	the model searching parameters.

 	* __datasets options__
-	There are 3 additional datasets options including "microRNA Option", "Methylation Option" and "Proteomics Option".
+	There are 3 additional datasets options including "microRNA Option", "Epigenomics Option" and "Proteomics Option".
 	This optional datasets can provide additional regulatory information, which is helpful for iDREM model prediction.

 		* __microRNA Option__